Our Philosophy

 We are fully qualified Veterinary Surgeons

-Our approach differs because your pet will be treated by a qualified and experienced Veterinary Surgeon.
-In the UK anyone can set themselves up as a veterinary physiotherapist or hydrotherapist as you do not need to have any qualifications.
+Our approach differs because your pet will be treated by fully qualified and experienced Veterinary Surgeons.
+In the UK, anyone can call themselves a veterinary physiotherapist or hydrotherapist as you do not need to have any qualifications.
 Courses, when people do take them, are very variable.
 Active Pet is unique in that your pet is always looked after by a Veterinary Surgeon.
-The veterinary course in the UK is five or six years long and then additional training and examinations are needed to become fully qualified in rehabilitation.
+The veterinary course in the UK is five or six years long and then additional training and examinations are needed to become fully qualified in rehabilitation and acupuncture.

-Being Veterinary Surgeons enables us to be able to diagnose, as well as treat, conditions, which puts us in a unique position.
-We are able to advise and recommend medications, which non-veterinary personnel are not allowed to do under the RCVS guidelines.
+We are able to advise and recommend medications and understand how these may interact with other medications or conditions your pet may have.
+Non-veterinary personnel are not allowed to discuss or advise on medications under the RCVS guidelines.
 Being experienced Veterinary Surgeons is also vital in ensuring that any treatment takes into account any other conditions that your pet may have and any other medications they may be taking.
 For example, steroids, such as prednisolone, make the muscles weaker and so when organising an exercise or hydrotherapy program we need to take this into consideration.

 We are bound by the Royal College of Veterinary Surgeons (RCVS) and must keep up to date with new treatments